 - Or anything else that can maximize your control over the situation

-Suddenly forcing your German shepherd and cat to spend hours together likely isn’t a good idea.
-In some cases, you may scare the two animals from wanting to play with each other – giving you the opposite of what you wanted.
+Suddenly forcing your German shepherd and cat to spend hours together isn’t really a good idea.
+In a lot of cases, you may scare the two animals from wanting to play with each other.
+This will just give you the opposite of what you wanted.

 Instead, start with short meetings.
 Maybe even just a minute at first.
 Our goal is to get your GSD and your cat acquainted with one another, not to become fast friends from day one (though that would be perfect!).